Here's what photos from the Red Hydrogen One camera look like

-The camera app doesn't offer raw (at least not yet) and the "real" camera module won't be available for a while. it has dual rear 12MP f1.8 cameras and dual 8MP f2 selfie cameras -- not for zoom, but for depth mapping to create H4V files for its 3D display.
+The camera app doesn't offer raw (at least not yet) and the "real" camera module won't be available for a while. it has dual rear 12-megapixel f/1.8 cameras and dual 8MP f/2 selfie cameras -- not for zoom, but for depth mapping to create H4V files for its 3D display.

 Indoors